WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/1_Genesis/Gen_47.md

 but let me lie with my fathers.
 Carry me out of Egypt and bury me in their burying place."
 He answered, "I will do as you have said."

 ###### 31
 And he said, "Swear to me"; and he swore to him.
-Then Israel bowed himself upon the head of his bed. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then Israel bowed himself upon the head of his bed.

 ***